 Sadly, the actor would pass away in a violent plane crash atop rugged Brushy Mountain near Roanoke, Virginia, in May 1971, mirroring his tumultuous past.
 Fortunately, this true definition of a hero will live forever on celluloid.

 © Jeremy L. Roberts, 2012.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed in full without first contacting the author.
-Headlines with links are fine.
-In addition, posting any links to Twitter or Facebook is sincerely appreciated.
+Do not copy or paste the article text—please share the URL instead.
+Headlines with links are also acceptable.
+Posting any links on social media sites such as Twitter, Facebook, Reddit, Instagram, or Google Plus is sincerely appreciated.